trento-project/docs/adr/0010-web-dashboard-directory-structure-and-contexts.md

             queries // custom queries
             services // like the health service
             sap_system.ex // the aggregate
-            // all other domain entities + what we call now "usecases"
+            // all other domain entities
+        sap_system.ex // the context "entrypoint" the "usecase"
 ```

 **Example of integration context**